-Maria Watson-Trudgett is a First Nations artist, storyteller and cultural consultant, a proud Wiradjuri woman, currently residing on Yugerra Country (Queensland).
+Maria Watson-Trudgett is a First Nations consultant and Aboriginal artist of Wiradyuri people, currently resides on Yugerra Country (Queensland).

 2021